-We rely on contractual arrangements with Meidiya Investment, Yihe Investment and their subsidiaries and shareholders for our China operations, which may not be as effective in providing operational control as direct ownership.
+We rely principally on contractual arrangements with Meidiya Investment, Yihe Investment, Xinbao Investment and their subsidiaries and shareholders for our China operations, which may not be as effective in providing operational control as direct ownership.

-We have relied and expect to continue to rely on contractual arrangements with our PRC consolidated affiliated entities, Meidiya Investment and Yihe Investment, and their subsidiaries and shareholders to operate our business in China.
-For a description of these contractual arrangements, see "Item 4.C.
-Information on the Company-Organizational Structure."
-These contractual arrangements may not be as effective in providing us with control over Meidiya Investment, Yihe Investment and their subsidiaries as direct ownership.
-We have no direct or indirect equity interests in Meidiya Investment, Yihe Investment or any of their subsidiaries.
+Although we have obtained direct ownership in Meidiya Investment, the organizational restructuring is still an ongoing process and we have relied principally and expect to continue to rely on contractual arrangements with our PRC consolidated affiliated entities, Meidiya Investment, Yihe Investment, Xinbao Investment and their subsidiaries and individual shareholders to operate our business in China.
+For a description of these contractual arrangements, see "Item 4.
+Information on the Company-C. Organizational Structure."
+These contractual arrangements may not be as effective in providing us with control over Yihe Investment and Xinbao Investment and their subsidiaries as direct ownership.

-If we had direct ownership of Meidiya Investment, Yihe Investment and their subsidiaries, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of Meidiya Investment, Yihe Investment and their subsidiaries, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
-But under the current contractual arrangements, as a legal matter, if Meidiya Investment, Yihe Investment or any of their subsidiaries and shareholders fails to perform its or his obligations under these contractual arrangements, we may have to incur substantial costs and other resources to enforce such arrangements and rely on legal remedies under PRC law, including seeking specific performance or injunctive relief and claiming damages, which may not be effective.
-For example, if the shareholders of Meidiya Investment and Yihe Investment were to refuse to transfer their equity interest in Meidiya Investment and Yihe Investment to us or our designee when we exercise the call option pursuant to these contractual arrangements, or if they were otherwise to act in bad faith toward us, then we may have to take legal action to compel them to fulfill their contractual obligations.
+If we had direct controlling ownership of Yihe Investment, Xinbao Investment and their subsidiaries, we would be able to exercise our rights as a controlling shareholder to effect changes in the board of directors of, Yihe Investment, Xinbao Investment and their subsidiaries, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
+But under the current contractual arrangements, as a legal matter, if Meidiya Investment, Yihe Investment, Xinbao Investment or any of their subsidiaries and shareholders fails to perform its or his obligations under these contractual arrangements, we may have to incur substantial costs and other resources to enforce such arrangements and rely on legal remedies under PRC law, including seeking specific performance or injunctive relief and claiming damages, which may not be effective.
+For example, if the shareholders of Meidiya Investment, Yihe Investment and Xinbao Investment were to refuse to transfer their equity interest in Meidiya Investment, Yihe Investment and Xinbao Investment to us or our designee when we exercise the call option pursuant to these contractual arrangements, or if they were otherwise to act in bad faith toward us, then we may have to take legal action to compel them to fulfill their contractual obligations.

-All of our contractual arrangements with Meidiya Investment, Yihe Investment and their subsidiaries and shareholders are governed by PRC law and provide for the resolution of disputes through arbitration in the PRC.
+All of our contractual arrangements with Meidiya Investment, Yihe Investment, Xinbao Investment and their subsidiaries and individual shareholders are governed by PRC law and provide for the resolution of disputes through arbitration in the PRC.
 Accordingly, these contracts would be interpreted in accordance with PRC law and any disputes would be resolved in accordance with PRC legal procedures.
 The legal environment in the PRC is not as developed as in some other jurisdictions, such as the United States.
 As a result, uncertainties in the PRC legal system could limit our ability to enforce these contractual arrangements.
 In the event we are unable to enforce these contractual arrangements, we may not be able to exert effective control over our consolidated affiliated entities, and our ability to conduct our business may be negatively affected.

-The shareholders of Meidiya Investment and Yihe Investment may have potential conflicts of interest with us, which may materially and adversely affect our business and financial condition.
+The individual shareholders of Meidiya Investment, Yihe Investment and Xinbao Investment may have potential conflicts of interest with us, which may materially and adversely affect our business and financial condition.